 But we're here to help.
-Follow these 10 tips to making your move a little less painful:
+Follow these 10 tips to making your move to a new rental home a little less painful.

 1. Get packing early

-Pack as many of the non-essentials as you can in advance – books, spare bedding, egg cup collection – so you’re not piling everything into a bin liner the day before in a wild panic.
+What things can you live without until you're in your new place?
+Books, spare bedding, your egg cup collection – you can start packing these up so you’re not piling everything into a bin liner the day before in a wild panic.

 Keep related items together and label each box with what’s inside it and which room it’s going in.